Knightstone, Weston-super-Mare

 Fees and Disbursements

 Our charges are calculated principally by reference to the time spent on each matter.
 In the case of Probate and Administration of Estates, a percentage based on the asset value may be charged.
-We revise our hourly rates on the 1st May each year, and we reserve the right however to revise them at other times should the need arise.
+We revise our hourly rates periodically.
 We will of course notify you of any changes to our hourly rates.
 If any aspect of your case requires a high degree of urgency or becomes particularly complicated, a higher hourly rate may be merited.

 Billing and Payment